sujith3g/sujith3g.github.io/_posts/2014-11-27-running-background-process-remotely.md

 Now use the `$ bg` command to move the job to background, [bg](http://en.wikipedia.org/wiki/Bg_%28Unix%29) resumes the suspended process in the background.

-Now use [disown](http://en.wikipedia.org/wiki/Disown_%28Unix%29) command to remove the process from job table, so that the process will be running in the background even we logged out from the ssh console.
+Now use [disown](http://en.wikipedia.org/wiki/Disown_%28Unix%29) command to remove the process from job table, so that the process will be running in the background even when we logged out from the ssh console.

 ```sh
 	$ disown %1